Niko11111/SpoolmanScale-Docs/docs/getting-started/flashing.md

 # Flashing the Firmware

-SpoolmanScale firmware can be flashed three ways.
-The **Web Flasher** is the easiest — no software needed.

 ---

-## Option A: Web Flasher (recommended)
+## First-time Flash — Web Flasher

-The easiest way.
-Works in any Chrome-based browser (Chrome, Edge, Brave).
+The Web Flasher is required for the very first flash.
+It works in any Chrome-based browser (Chrome, Edge, Brave) — no software installation needed.

 1. Connect your WT32-SC01 Plus to your PC via USB-C (data-capable cable!)
 2. Open **[niko11111.github.io/SpoolmanScale](https://niko11111.github.io/SpoolmanScale)**